-Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.3 What is the most you will pay for Medicare Part A and Part B covered medical services?

 Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$8,300.
+For calendar year 2024 this amount is \$8,300.

-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for deductibles, co-payments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
 (The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk () in the Medical Benefits Chart.
+These services are marked with an asterisk (\) in the Medical Benefits Chart.
 If you reach the maximum out-of-pocket amount of \$8,300, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to balance bill you

-As a member of our plan, an important protection for you is that you only have to pay your cost sharing amount when you get services covered by our plan.
-Providers may not add additional separate charges, called "balance billing."
+As a member of our plan, an important protection for you is that after you meet any deductibles, you only have to pay your cost sharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.